Olsro/ipodclickwheelgamespreservationproject/README.md

 ❌ = The game is not (yet ?) available

-account=XX means the ID of the account used to preserve the game.
+# Current repartition in accounts for all authed games
+Account 1:
+- Phase
+- Texas Hold'em

+Account 2:
+- CRYSTAL DEFENDERS
+- Song Summoner: The Unsung Heroes
+- Sonic the Hedgehog
+- Spore Origins

+Account 3:
+- Chinese Checkers
+- Reversi

+Account 4:
+- Asphalt 4: Elite Racing
+- Monopoly

+Account 5:
+- Tetris
+- The Sims DJ
+- UNO
+- Yahtzee

 You can sync games only from 5 different owners at once (Apple mad DRM limitation unfortunately).
 Consider each account ID as a games pack and consider that you can get only 5 different games packs into your device.
 This limitation may be rendered less annoying if I can preserve a lot of games on one distinct account.
 You need to choose your preferred games and avoid games packs that contains games that you will not really play.